his-eg/plugfy/readme.txt

 Plugfy is currently a proof of concept.
 We are working on building an easy to use library with proper documentation.
+For now, have a look at src / java / net / sf / plugfy / verifier / Main.java to get started.

 Please report ideas and bugs to http://plugfy.sourceforge.net